saraimmtech/saraimmtech.github.io/README.md

 # Shift of Concept

-My initial concept was an Emotional Garden—an interactive visualization where a single emotion word (e.g., "calm," "angry") seeds a personal, evolving, abstract form.
-The core fascination was the translation of subjective inner states into objective visual output.

-However, I recognized an opportunity to apply this generative visualization not just to personal emotion, but to constructive public engagement.

-The Shift: I'm transitioning from a purely expressive tool for personal reflection to an analytical tool for constructive service feedback.
-Instead of asking "How do you feel?"
-I'm asking "How did this service/feature make you feel, and why?"

-So the Core Concept of getting a visual feedback stays the same, simply its purpose has changed.
+In this final project, I revisited my “Mind Garden” concept and changed its purpose.
+While I am still interested in translating subjective feelings into objective images, I have moved away from a personal diary toward a more functional tool for public relations.

+Instead of a simple question like “How do you feel?”, I now ask: “How did you find this service and why?”
+This is a transition from expressive art to an analytical feedback system.
+By replacing sterile star ratings with generative forms, feedback becomes more human and much more subtle.

 ## The Generative Feedback Machine

-This interactive system is designed for service websites to gather more nuanced, actionable feedback than a simple star rating or open text box typically provides.
+This system was developed for service websites—such as Zalando—to collect actionable data that a simple text field would not normally capture.

-Input: Users interact with a feedback prompt after using a service (e.g., "How was the checkout process?").
-They are presented with a constrained choice of emotional tones ("Frustrated," "Efficient," "Confused," "Delighted," etc.) and a small text input for elaboration.
+- Users select an emotional tone (such as “frustrated” or “efficient”) and then explain it in a text field.

-Generative Visualization: The system combines the chosen emotional tone and the semantic content of the text input to generate a unique, abstract 3D or 2D p5.js form.
+- The code combines the emotion and text into a shape.

-Emotion (Color/Motion): "Frustrated" might trigger jagged, rapid, red/orange forms.
-"Delighted" might generate smooth, slow, expanding yellow/gold spheres.

-Text Semantics (Form/Complexity): Analyzing the text ("The delivery was late" vs. "The design was sleek") refines the form.
-The word "late" might introduce a dragging, distorted texture, while "sleek" might sharpen the edges and increase smoothness.

-Visualization as Data: Each piece of feedback is instantly added to a collective, evolving visualization (a "Feedback Cloud" or "Service Aura").

-The service provider can view this collective visualization, immediately identifying dominant tones (a massive "Frustrated" spike) and drilling down into the specific forms/text associated with it to understand why the service feels that way.
+  - “Frustrated” triggers jagged, fast, red-orange movements, while “Excited” creates smooth, expanding yellow spheres.
+  - Specific words refine the shape.
+Entering “late” adds a heavy, sluggish texture; entering “smooth” sharpens the edges and increases smoothness.
+- Each response is added to a shared “feedback cloud.”
+For a service provider, this acts as a visual “service aura.”
+Instead of reading 1,000 comments, they can see a massive red rash and immediately recognize that there is a point of frustration that needs to be addressed.

+Translated with DeepL.com (free version)

 ## Giorgia Lupi (Data Humanism)